cpp-exercises/Magical_Iterators/README.md

 • cross: 1,14,2,5,4  (one from the start then one from the end) operator> should return true on 5>14, 2>1, 4>14

-**All iterators should work in O(1) in both memory and time complexity.**
+**All iterators should work in O(1) in both memory and time complexity.** Do note that's only the Iterator operation should be in O(1) in memory and time.
+The container can insert and erase elements in O(N).
 Iterators should **NOT** be detached from the main container.
 If one add's an element to a container after an iterator is created the iterator should know the element return it should its turn will come.
+If the element is located in a position before curent the location of the iterator it will not return it.
+In our case, if one uses PrimeIterator and it points to 5, adding 3 will not change the iterator, and the ++ operator will put it at end().
+However, adding 7 to the container will make the ++ operator point the iterator to 7.

+To simplify the implementation, we will ignore the case where an iterator points to an element while we delete that element.
+In such a case, the iterator is no longer valid.
+There is no need to implement a solution for this situation; it's up to the programmer not to use it.